tadvi/winc/README.md

 # winc

-Windows Common library for GUI apps brings user interface programming to Go.
-This is Windows only UI toolkit.
-This makes library smaller than some other UI libraries for Go.
+Common library for Go GUI apps on Windows.
+This is Windows OS only toolkit.
+It makes library smaller than some other UI libraries for Go.

 Design goals: minimalism and simplicity.